 When David heard Nabal’s message, he had 400 of his friends arm themselves and prepare to go to battle against someone who had accepted the gift of their services but denied them the gift of his hospitality.
 At this point it is important to clarify why David thought Nabal “owed” him.
 In a gift economy, there is no direct exchange as there is in ours.
 We exchange a certain number of dollars for a certain number of hours of work, for instance.
 In a gift economy, there is no direct exchange.
 Still, a person who amasses wealth is responsible to share it with those who make their wealth possible.

 Nabal had forgotten that his wealth was not his own.
-As a result, he was on the verge of losing it entirely.
+He was claiming personal possession of what belonged to God, had been gifted to him, and was intended to be shared with the community.
+As a result, he was on the verge of losing his wealth entirely.

 Unsubmitted Staff and Wife Take Control